arthuraa/agda-hoas-demo/README.md

-# An Agda proof of confluence using HOAS
+# An proof of confluence in Agda using HOAS

-This a proof-of-concept development to demonstrate how we can reason about higher-order abstract syntax (HOAS) in Agda using features that are already present in the language: the _flat modality_ `♭` and _custom rewrite rules_.
+This a proof-of-concept development to demonstrate how we can reason about higher-order abstract syntax (HOAS) in Agda using the _flat modality_ `♭` and _custom rewrite rules_.

-- `Lambda.agda` defines the syntax of the λ-calculus in Agda using a series of postulates.
+- `Lambda.agda` defines a HOAS encoding of the λ-calculus in Agda using a series of postulates.

+- `DB.agda` proves that the HOAS encoding is isomorphic to a more conventional well-scoped dependently typed encoding using de Bruijn indices.

 - `Par.agda` defines parallel reduction of terms, and proves that it satisfies the diamond property.